Lelano/plants-love-rust/README.md

 This repository contains the PiGrow / "plants-love-rust" project, including a Rust firmware package in `firmware/` along with documentation, diagrams, and a bill of materials.

 ## What is plants-love-rust?
 "plants-love-rust" is a hobbyist project to create a plant watering and care system using a Raspberry Pi and Rust firmware.
 The project aims to provide an open-source solution for automated plant care, leveraging Rust's safety and performance features.
+Current functionality includes GPIO control, scheduling, a terminal UI, and **soil moisture sensing via ADS1115 ADC with I2C communication**.
+The system features:
+- Interval-based and schedule-based GPIO control
+- Real-time soil moisture monitoring from a capacitive moisture sensor
+- Live voltage display and moisture percentage with calibration
+- Terminal UI with interactive controls for GPIO and sensor calibration

-Current functionality includes a minimal firmware scaffold with GPIO control and a terminal UI.
-Code architecture is designed to be extensible for future features like sensor integration and scheduling.
-Currently, scheduling and GPIO interval control are implemented.
-Future improvements include adding sensor support, enhancing the UI, and expanding scheduling capabilities.
+Code architecture is designed to be extensible for future features.
+Future improvements include web interface, automated watering based on moisture thresholds, and data logging.

 ## Challenges
 Authors utilized windows systems for development, requiring cross-compilation to ARM for the Raspberry Pi.
 Setting up SSH-based deployment and ensuring GPIO access without root privileges were key challenges addressed in the project.
 Initial online suggestions were to open up home network access, but this was avoided for security reasons by using local network or VPN connections.
 Having an open port to the internet is not recommended for security!
 Instead, only local SSH access via VPN or local network was used.
 Second, there are a number of unanticipated bugs such as when the ssh connection drops (See current bugs).
 A Pi 3 A+ was used for this project, which has limited resources compared to newer models.
 Careful resource management and optimization were necessary to ensure smooth operation of the firmware on this hardware.
 For example, the PI could not run internet at all, and could not compile on the device at all!
 Cross-compilation was necessary to build the firmware on a more powerful development machine.
 Finding hardware and assembling the ciruits took about 30-40% of the project time which was unanticipated, as well as setting up the CI/CD pipeline for cross-compilation and deployment.
 Per usual, even getting started with embedded Rust toolchains takes time to get a working development environment.